weshinsley/QMP/README.md

 See the issues list, or create new ones!

 * Automatic check/install updates would be great, and fairly easy.
-* There are issues with filenames containing quotes or special characters.
 * There are issues with playing MOVs created with Apple devices, which sometimes can be fixed by renaming them to MP4...
 * There are also codec issues with more recent Apple devices, which can